The Deadliest Female Assassins Of World War II

 Along with her younger sister Freddie, Truus Oversteegen joined the Haarlem Council of Resistance in 1940.
 At the time, they brought the resistance cell up to seven people.
 And even though sites like Express say that Freddie, Truus, and later a third girl Hannie Schaft killed "hundreds" of Nazis, that number is completely unverifiable.

 Rather, we have anecdotes of the girl's activities, like when they were sent to "liquidate" an SS officer, per The Guardian.
-Truus, in this case, lured the officer out of a restaurant with promises of a walk in the woods, while her sister Freddie kept watch.
+Truus, in this case, lured the officer out of a restaurant with the promise of a walk in the woods, while her sister Freddie kept watch.
 When everything was clear, another resistance member killed the officer.
 Very often the sisters, along with Schaft, worked together in this way.
 Besides direct assassinations they also burned down a German warehouse, sabotaged bridges and railway lines, and hid Jews and other targeted groups from Nazis.
 As Truss' daughter Hannie Menger told The Guardian, "Because they were girls, nobody noticed them."

 Truus was the leader of the Dutch teenage assassin trio.
 In a 2016 interview with Vice, her younger sister Freddie recounts being simultaneously proud and jealous of Truus, whom she described as "an unsightly child" but "the brave one" and "very good at public speaking."
 After the war, Truus turned her attention to war-inspired art and also wrote a 1998 memoir, "Not Then, Not Now, Not Ever."
 Like Freddie, she won the Dutch Mobilization War Cross in 2014.
 She died in 2016 at 92 years old.